 External Vulnerability Scan

-Businesses need to go through an external, non-intrusive vulnerability scan conducted by an ASV (Approved Scanning Vendor) once every 90 days.
+Businesses must go through an external, non-intrusive vulnerability scan conducted by an ASV (Approved Scanning Vendor) once every 90 days.

 Vulnerability scanning is used to review businesses’ networks and web applications.
-It also checks the device and software configuration for any vulnerabilities via IP addresses, ports, services, as well as GUI interfaces, and open-source technologies.
+It also checks the device and software configuration for vulnerabilities via IP addresses, ports, services, GUI interfaces, and open-source technologies.

 RoC (Report on Compliance)

-All Level 1 Visa merchants (and some Level 2 merchants) that are undergoing a PCI audit must complete an RoC, or report on compliance, to verify their compliance.
+All Level 1 Visa merchants (and some Level 2 merchants) undergoing a PCI audit must complete a RoC or report on compliance to verify their compliance.

 The report can be completed by a QSA (Qualified Security Assessor) or by an ISA (Internal Security Assessor).